timescale/docs/migrate/troubleshooting.md

 possible for `pg_dump` to end up in a deadlock situation.
 When it detects a deadlock it aborts the dump.

-In principle, any query which takes an `ACCESS EXCLUSIVE` lock on a table will cause such a deadlock.
+In principle, any query which takes an `ACCESS EXCLUSIVE` lock on a table causes such a deadlock.
 As mentioned above, some common operations which take an `ACCESS EXCLUSIVE` lock are:
 - retention policies
 - compression policies
 - continuous aggregate refresh policies

-If you would like to use concurrency nonetheless, we recommend that you disable all background jobs in the source database before running `pg_dump`, and re-enable them once the dump is complete.
-If the dump procedure takes longer than the continuous aggregate refresh policy's window, you will need to manually refresh the continuous aggregate in the correct time range.
-For more information, consult the [refresh policies documentation][refresh-policies].
+If you would like to use concurrency nonetheless, turn off all background jobs in the source database before running `pg_dump`, and turn them on once the dump is complete.
+If the dump procedure takes longer than the continuous aggregate refresh policy's window, you must manually refresh the continuous aggregate in the correct time range.
+For more information, consult the [refresh policies documentation].

-To disable the jobs:
+To turn off the jobs:
 ```sql
 SELECT public.alter_job(id::integer, scheduled=>false)
 FROM _timescaledb_config.bgw_job
 WHERE id >= 1000;
 ```

-To re-enable the jobs:
+To turn on the jobs:
 ```sql
 SELECT public.alter_job(id::integer, scheduled=>true)
 FROM _timescaledb_config.bgw_job
 WHERE id >= 1000;
 ```

-[refresh-policies]: /use-timescale/:currentVersion:/continuous-aggregates/refresh-policies/
+[refresh policies documentation]: /use-timescale/:currentVersion:/continuous-aggregates/refresh-policies/

 ## Restoring with concurrency

 If the directory format is used for pg_dump and pg_restore, concurrency can be employed to speed up the process.
-Unfortunately, loading the tables in the `timescaledb_catalog` schema concurrently will cause errors.
-Furthermore, the `tsdbadmin` does not have sufficient privileges to disable triggers in this schema.
+Unfortunately, loading the tables in the `timescaledb_catalog` schema concurrently causes errors.
+Furthermore, the `tsdbadmin` user does not have sufficient privileges to turn off triggers in this schema.
 To get around this limitation, load this schema serially, and then load the rest of the database concurrently.

 ```bash
 # first, serially load JUST the _timescaledb_catalog